nrednav/chronos/README.md

 You can find the application binaries for each platform over [here](https://github.com/nrednav/chronos/releases).

+> Note:- The binaries available through the link above are not signed and so they may be flagged by your system.
+If you'd like to build the binaries yourself instead of downloading them, please follow the instructions below for building from source.

 ### Building from source
-To build this application from source, first make sure you have [Node.js](https://nodejs.org/en/) installed on your machine.
+To build this application from source, first make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your machine.

-Then, clone this repository via:
+Then, using a CLI, clone the repository via:

 `git clone https://github.com/nrednav/chronos.git`

+Navigate into the cloned directory using:

+`cd chronos`

-Navigate into the cloned repository and install the required packages with:
+Install the required packages with:

 `npm install`